GB609/shdoc/README.md

 ungrouped functions are level 2 (`##`).

 **original:**
-In the original, there is no terminated for `@section` and no adjustment of header levels depending on section nesting.
+In the original, there is no termination marker for `@section` and no adjustment of header levels depending on section nesting.
 There, all functions are always level 3, sections are level 2 and section descriptions are inserted in-between.
 So there is no visible distinction between function descriptions contained in a section and others not contained.
 In fact, once a `@section` was specified, everything following it appears as if it is contained in that.